 Piggy Bank #9: Owl Piggy Bank

 Can I just say how super-cute this little guy is?
 I mean, who couldn’t help but want to feed him nickels and dimes?

-Stylish + chic are the words I’d use to describe this Kate-Spade designed elephant piggy bank.
-Black and white, and would match any décor.
+Stylish + chic are the words I’d use to describe this white elephant piggy bank.
+The white and gold would match any décor.
 Bonus: it’s so stylish that really, it’ll grow with the child.

 Heck, I’d like to have this little guy sitting on my library-turned-playroom shelf!